-Congressman Brian Higgins (NY-26) announced the Congress on Your Corner schedule for the month of January.
+Congressman Brian Higgins (NY-26) announced the Congress on Your Corner schedule for the month of February.
 Through the program, staff members from Congressman Higgins’ office are available at satellite sites throughout the district to better serve the needs of constituents.

-The January Congress on Your Corner schedule is available below:
+The February Congress on Your Corner schedule is available below:

 Amherst Senior Center